 - Royal Navy rules in force at the time stated that submarines should remain at least 2,000 yards away from civilian vessels, HMS Trenchant failed to do this.

 - The crew of HMS Trenchant believed that at sixty metres depth they were clear of all surface vessels and trawl nets.
-They were unaware that the depth of the Arran Trench area meant that fishing vessels would have their nets sent deeper than usual.
+They were unaware that the depth of the Arran Trench area meant that fishing vessels would have their nets set deeper than usual.

-- Following this the command team of HMS Trenchant should not have reported to Faslane that the fishing vessels involved in the incident were safe.
-This led to an eight hour delay in launching the search operation which may have contributed to the loss of life.
+- Following this, the command team of HMS Trenchant should not have reported to Faslane that the fishing vessels involved in the incident were safe.
+This led to an eight-hour delay in launching the search operation which may have contributed to the loss of life.

-- The crews of Hercules III and Heroine did not keep a listening watch on the radios of their vessels.
-Although there was no requirement to do this it is recommended as good practice, and their failure to do this meant that they could not be contacted by Trenchant when the submarine surfaced.
+- The crews of Hercules III and Heroine did not keep a listening watch of the radios of their vessels.
+Although there was no legal requirement to do this it is recommended as good practice, and their failure to do this meant that they could not be contacted by HMS Trenchant when the submarine surfaced.
 The official investigation stated this may have been a contributory factor to the loss of life.

-The official report into the loss of the Antares made a number of recommendations which were aimed at preventing an incident such as this from happening again.
+The official report on the loss of the Antares made a number of recommendations that were aimed at preventing an incident such as this from happening again.
 They stated that dived submarines should remain at least 3000 yards from fishing vessels whenever possible.
 The scheme which informed fishermen of the areas where submarines were training was expanded and it was also recommended that submarines travelling through an area where fishing vessels were active should do so on the surface wherever possible.
 The Royal Navy was also strongly urged to review its guidance to submarine commanders on avoiding fishing vessels and a review of all current charts and maps which showed current submarine training areas was ordered.

 These recommendations had a significant impact on the British Government and Royal Navy’s procedures for submariner training and operations.
-Plans were put forward to have ‘pingers ’ fitted to the nets of trawlers so that a signal would be emitted which could be easily picked up by submarines and underwater collisions avoided.
-However, after an unsuccessful trial period in the early 1990s this idea was discontinued.
-Instead a new document was published in 1997 entitled “The Code of Practice for the Conduct of Submarine Operations in the Vicinity of Fishing Vessels.”
+Plans were put forward to have ‘pingers ’ fitted to the nets of trawlers so that a signal would be emitted which could be easily picked up by submarines and underwater collisions avoided, although after an unsuccessful trial period in the early 1990s this idea was discontinued.
+Instead, a new document was published in 1997 entitled “The Code of Practice for the Conduct of Submarine Operations in the Vicinity of Fishing Vessels.”
 This was a collaboration between the Royal Navy and the Marine Safety Agency and formalised the new procedures which would prevent a repeat of the Antares situation.
 The code applied to all Royal Navy submarine activity within UK territorial waters and included the following: